sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SDL_Pango</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Rendering of internationalized text for SDL (Simple DirectMedia Layer)
+Short desc    : Rendering of internationalized text for SDL (Simple DirectMedia Layer)
 URL          : http://sdlpango.sourceforge.net/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Pango is the text rendering engine of GNOME 2.
+Descript     : Pango is the text rendering engine of GNOME 2.
 SDL_Pango connects that engine
              : to SDL, the Simple DirectMedia Layer.
 ```